Moist, easy to stir together, and loaded with the classic flavors you expect from carrot cake, these Carrot Cake Bars are a perfect treat to share.

 Ingredients You Need

-- Butter or neutral oil: You can use melted unsalted butter here or an oil such as coconut, canola or avocado.
+- Butter or neutral oil: You can use melted unsalted butter here or an oil such as coconut, canola, or avocado.

 - Applesauce: I use unsweetened smooth applesauce here and you can use homemade applesauce or store bought.

 - Eggs: Eggs help the batter hold together and bake up with a tender crumb.
+I bake with large eggs.

 - All-purpose flour: This type of flour helps to keep the final bars light and moist.
-You can substitute a gluten-free cup for cup flour blend as needed.
+You can substitute a gluten-free cup-for-cup flour blend as needed.

 - Brown sugar: I add a little brown sugar to this recipe for sweetness.
 I like the way it bakes up in combination with the rest of the ingredients but know you can use honey or maple syrup of you prefer.